 Biosimilar medicines are developed in order to provide alternative products, usually at a lower cost than the original biological medicine.

-Both Inflectra and Remsima have been approved as biosimilar versions of infliximab and Benepali has been approved as a biosimilar of etanercept (Enbrel).
+Inflectra and Remsima have been approved as biosimilar versions of infliximab and Benepali and Erelzi have been approved as a biosimilar of etanercept (Enbrel).

 Regulations for biosimilar medications

 Once approved, a biosimilar medicine is recognised to be a highly similar version of a biological medicine and should have comparable quality, safety and effectiveness.

 Biosimilars introduced into the UK market first have to be approved by the European Medicines Agency (EMA).
 They go through a regulatory process which requires comparability studies that demonstrate equivalence to the originator product in terms of quality, efficacy and safety.

 Biosimilars might be used as a first anti TNF, as a different option when an anti TNF has failed or as a cheaper option to an originator or reference product.
 The British Society for Rheumatology has produced a position statement on the use of biosimilars.